radial/wheel-coreos-pxe/spoke/README.md

     one-size-fits-all.
 If you want to use cloud-config, you will need to modify this file heavily.
 Refer to the [CoreOS documentation][pxedocs] for that.
 * Configure dnsmasq configuration in "hub/config/dnsmasq.conf" to suit your network.
-    * Note: DHCP must be deactivated on your router and no other DHCP server can be running.
+    * DHCP must be deactivated on your router and no other DHCP server can be running.
+    * The template configuration here has dnsmasq setup as DNS, DHCP, tftp and PXE server.
+At the bare minimum, this container should handle DHCP and PXE.
+You could theoretically have DNS and tftp handled by other means (or other containers), but thats left up to the user to optimize for their network.
+    * Drop in additional configuration files into "hub/config/dnsmasq.d" for lists of dns hosts or other configuration segmenting.

 A very important note: **in order for DHCP to work, this container must run using the `docker run --net host` option.** This option uses the hosts network